Journals are an excellent way for children to record events, explore their creativity, and work through their emotions and experiences.

 Online or Not

 Some children don’t enjoy writing by hand, but might be interested in writing on a computer.
 There are online journals that provide a journaling experience.
-If you’re considering that option, be sure to review all the privacy and security settings before you allow your child to use one for recording anything personal.
+If you’re considering that option, be sure to review all the privacy and security settings before allowing your child to use one for recording anything personal.

 Types of Journals for Kids